ETHICS & SOCIETY CERTIFICATE

 Those who pursue the Ethics & Society Certificate will follow either a course-based pathway or an experiential pathway.
 Both share a Gateway and Capstone course.
 The course-based pathway requires a total of six courses, while the experiential pathway requires four total courses as well as two experiential components, such as mentored research or community-based field work.

-FEATURED COURSES FOR SPRING 2019
+FEATURED COURSES FOR FALL 2020

 This course is an interdisciplinary introduction to ethical inquiry using materials from film to philosophy to explore questions of personal ethics as well as political and social ethical challenges.
 CZ, EI.
 Fall and Spring.
 No prerequisites.
 Open to everyone.